 Skip to content

-Here are 8 simple and actionable steps for washing our clothes in a way that takes the least from our planet, and gets the most out of our wardrobe:
+Life is busy.
+So here are 5 simple and actionable steps for washing your clothes in a way that gets the most out of your wardrobe and takes the least from the planet.

 #1 Let your clothes breathe.

-At the end of the day, leave your clothes on a hanger to let odours escape.
-It is widely acknowledged that we wash our clothes too often, increasing our energy footprint and shortening our clothes’ lifespan.
+It is widely acknowledged that we wash our clothes too often (BBC).
+Instead, use something like a small ladder leant against the wall to air your clothes at the end of the day.
 Airing them will reduce the number of washes needed, keeping your clothes looking new for longer.

 Energy saving - one wash Activewear - two washes Garment health and sanitization - two washes